amnezia-vpn/amnezia.org-content/docs/en/instructions/27_full-connection/27_full-connection.md

-# Using VPN on Multiple Devices
+#  Sharing server management rights

 To use a VPN on multiple devices, you can utilize the "Share Connection" option, by selecting full access.